compute-io/chunkify/README.md

 ##### _padding_

 By default, if the `array` length is not evenly divisible by `n`, the last chunk is padded with `null` values.
+Default: `true`.

 To turn off padding, set this option to `false`.

 ``` javascript
 var opts = {